 Since his failed leadership campaign, Bernier has been a lone wolf, not a team player.
 According to Scheer, “As shadow minister for innovation, he was given every opportunity to come to the table with his ideas and apply them to policy.
 He never did.”
 Bernier could have worked to influence the Conservative party platform from within, but he didn’t even try.

 If Bernier is successful in launching a new national party, neither he nor Scheer will become Prime Minister for a simple and obvious reason: There aren’t enough voters in Canada who are centre-right.
-Few polls since the 2015 election have given conservatives more than 40% of the vote.
+Very few polls since the 2015 election have given the Conservatives more than 40% of the vote.

 Hence, there is no path to electoral victory for Maxime Bernier.
-Conservatives can only win if we remain united, not divided into warring factions.
-If the “Mad Max” party receives more than 5% of the popular vote, Justin Trudeau will win another majority in 2019.
+Conservatives can only win if they remain united, not divided into warring factions.
+If the “Mad Max” party receives 3 to 5 percent of the popular vote, it is likely that Justin Trudeau will win another majority in 2019.

 Image Credit: https://hypocritepunk.bandcamp.com/